nerab/cre-stats/README.md

       * The guests themselves without associates

 ## Filtering
-In order to query for the average duration of episodes by month between Jan 2010 to June 2011, a client would specify a by-x resource:

-Optionally, constraints can be specified as query parameters
+In order to query for the average duration of episodes by month between Jan 2010 to June 2011, a client would specify a by-x resource and specify constraints as query parameters, either

-As list:
+* as list:

     /episodes/by-year?year=2005&year=2006&year=2007

-or as range:
+* or as range:

     /guests/by-month?from=200501&to=201106

 ## TODO